BWallyn/velib-prediction/README.md

 ## 🧪 Feature engineering

+The feature engineering is located in the `feature_engineering` Kedro pipeline.

+The feature engineering consists:
+- Information about the date the data was saved.
+- Information about the holidays downloaded from the web.

 ## 🚀 Model

 The model used to predict the number of remaining bikes is a Gradient Boosting Model.
 To do so, we use [CatBoost](https://catboost.ai).
+The training of the model can be found in the Kedro pipeline `train_model`.

 ## 📈 Results